semaphoreP/codeastro/Day0/INSTALL.md

     which python

 Now that we have a Python environment for this workshop, let's install packages that we need.
 First we want to install `numpy` through conda so that it is compiled with MKL/BLAS so that we can parallelize linear algebra operations.
-We'll also install `jupyter` notebooks this way if they are not already installed.
+We'll also install `cython` and `jupyter` notebooks this way if they are not already installed.
+We are install cython here because we will need it installed ahead of time for some packages in requirements.txt.

-    conda install numpy jupyter
+    conda install numpy cython jupyter

 We can install the rest of the Python packages listed in our [requirements.txt](https://github.com/semaphoreP/codeastro/blob/main/requirements.txt) file through the regular `pip` package manager.